blackjetrock/experimental-computer-for-schools/README.md

 This is a simulation of the machine.
 It can run code written for the original machine.

 <h1>USB</h1>
-Interaction with the simulator is over USB.
+USB can be used to interact with the simulator.
 It just requires a Pico.
 You can run a simulator with just a Pico, the PCB isn't necessary.
 If you have a Pico W then you can access over WiFi as well.
 A command line interface (CLI) is available on the USB connection, this requires a terminal emulator program such as minicom.
 Using the interface you can:

 * Drive keys as if they came from the keyboard